woofers/use-app-badge/packages/standardized-app-badge/README.md

 Sets the app badge icon on the associated installed app either on the dock or taskbar.
 If no value is passed, only a indicator dot will be shown.
+Otherwise the notification count is displayed.

 In-order for this method to work:
-- The webpage must be installed as an app
+- The webpage must be installed as an app.
-- Running over a secure-context (HTTPS)
+- Running over a secure-context (HTTPS).
 - Granted notification permission with `requestAppBadgePermission()` (for Safari iOS) or enabled in the app settings (for MacOS Safari).

-This method will be resolve if set successfully or throw if:
+This method will resolve if set successfully or throw an error if:
-- The webpage is not installed as an app
+- The webpage is not installed as an app.
-- The webpage is running in an insecure-context (HTTP)
+- The webpage is running in an insecure-context (HTTP).
-- The browser does not support API
+- The browser does not support API.
 - Permission was not granted (Safari)

 #